The low-carb and ketogenic diets are popular among many people who are trying to lose weight quickly.

 The 2020-2025 Dietary Guidelines for Americans recommend consumers get 45% to 65% of total calories from carbohydrates.
 With a low-carb diet, the percentage of your calories from carbohydrates is lower than what is normally advised for individuals.
 Usually, on a low-carb diet, one would get about 25% to 40% of their caloric intake from carbohydrates, says Julie Zumpano, a registered dietitian with Cleveland Clinic’s Center for Human Nutrition.

-Typically, with eating regimens that aren’t low-carb, the number of calories from carbohydrates is similar the amount of calories from fat and protein.
+Typically, with eating regimens that aren’t low-carb, the number of calories from carbohydrates is similar to the amount of calories from fat and protein.

 Low-Carb Diet Basics